 - Canadian National provides dispatching in British Columbia.

 Amtrak operates the equipment for the service and provides oversight of certain maintenance activities.

 Please provide your feedback regarding Amtrak Cascades service.

-- Amtrak owns two trainsets and all the locomotives.
+- Amtrak owns two of the original trainsets and all the locomotives.

-The states of Washington and Oregon, Amtrak, and passengers pay for the Amtrak Cascades service.
+The states of Washington and Oregon and passengers pay for the Amtrak Cascades service.
 The United States and Canada pay for border security.
 Please see our funding page for more information.

 Train Equipment Maintenance

 Washington pays Amtrak and train-manufacturer Talgo to maintain Amtrak Cascades equipment.

 To manage the Amtrak Cascades partnerships we have several contracts and agreements in place.
 These documents specify the responsibilities of each partner.